Available 24/7 • More Than 31 Years Experience • Serving Louisville and Lexington

 • Long-term disability

-One of the reasons we advise consulting with an attorney when considering bringing a post-partum negligence claim is because medical malpractice claims tend to be quite complex.
+One of the reasons we advise consulting with an attorney when considering bringing a post-partum negligence claim is that medical malpractice claims tend to be quite complex.
 For a successful malpractice claim, as the plaintiff, you must demonstrate the following elements:

 • A doctor-patient relationship existed.
 This means the patient and the physician had a professional relationship where the physician agreed to provide treatment or diagnosis.
-For example, a person cannot bring a malpractice lawsuit against someone who offered medical advice at a social gathering or on an online forum.
+For example, a person cannot bring a malpractice lawsuit against someone who offered medical advice at a social gathering or online forum.

 • There was an established duty of care.
 A duty of care is the general standard of safety and care accepted in the physician’s medical community; in other words, how a competent physician would diagnose and treat the patient in question.